fekorte/Diary/README.md

 # DiaryApp

-This is a Diary Application in C++, written together with @AlgoArtee and @KaZebra.
+This C++ diary application, developed using Qt Creator, was written together with @AlgoArtee and @KaZebra as part of a university course.

 The user can: